-The Local Governing Body will then nominate three members to form a Complaint Panel to review the complaint and any further documents submitted by the complainant.
+The Local Governing Body will then nominate two members to form a Complaint Panel to review the complaint and any further documents submitted by the complainant.
 These must be governors who have had no prior involvement with the complaint.
-The Panel will also include a third party who is independent of the management and running of the school and Trust.
+The Panel will also include a third party who is independent of the management and running of the school and Trust to provide a total of three panellists.
 The Complaint Panel will review the complaint and any further documents submitted by the complainant.
 The members of the Panel must be individuals who have had no prior involvement with the complaint.